Lazarus-org/django_logging/README.md

 Log date format: %Y-%m-%d %H:%M:%S.
 Email notifier enabled: False.
 ```
+By default, django_logging will log each level to its own file:
+- DEBUG : `logs/debug.log`
+- INFO : `logs/info.log`
+- WARNING : `logs/warning.log`
+- ERROR : `logs/error.log`
+- CRITICAL : `logs/critical.log`

+In addition, logs will be displayed in ***colorized*** mode in the `console`, making it easier to distinguish between different log levels.

-That's it! `django_logging` is ready to use with default settings.
+That's it! `django_logging` is ready to use.
 For further customization, refer to the [Settings](#settings) section

 ## Usage